Cults Myths and Legends of Ancient Sicily

 Another love of Apollo was the young man Cyparissus.
 He had a tamed sacred deer as a playmate, but one summer day, while the deer was sleeping in the shade, Cyparissus, throwing a javelin, killed him inadvertently.
 The desperate young man expressed to the gods the desire to die and for his tears to fall forever.
 It was thus transformed into cypress, the tree of sadness.

-Like Zeus, Apollo had various titles that distinguish the various shades of his cult, the most famous of which was Phoebus (the pure), but there was also Pythian Apollo (having killed Python), Apollo Lyceum (victor of the wolves), Apollo Sminteo (exterminator of the mice that destroy the crop), Apollo Parnopius (destroyer of locusts), Apollo Targello (from the month of May, which in Greek is Thargelios, to indicate the solar heat that in May ripens the crops) and others.
+Like Zeus, Apollo had various titles that distinguish the various shades of his cult, the most famous of which was Phoebus (the pure), but there was also Pythian Apollo (having killed Python), Apollo Lyceum (victor of the wolves), Apollo Smintheus (exterminator of the mice that destroy the crop), Apollo Parnopius (destroyer of locusts), Apollo Targellus (from the month of May, which in Greek is Thargelios, to indicate the solar heat that in May ripens the crops) and others.

 There were many feasts in honor of Apollo, among the most famous were the Pythian games, in honor of Apollo Pizio.
 These took place every four years, and precisely the third year after each Olympics, and consisted of musical, poetic and, later, gymnastic competitions.
 The prize for the winners was a laurel wreath, the plant sacred to Apollo.